rust-vmm/rust-vmm-ci/README.md

   https://github.com/buildkite-plugins/docker-buildkite-plugin.
 - `TESTS_TO_SKIP`: specifies a list of tests to be skipped.
 - `TIMEOUTS_MIN`: overrides the timeout value for specific tests.
+- `DEFAULT_AGENT_TAG_HYPERVISOR`: sets the hypervisor on which all the tests in the pipeline run.
+By default, the selected hypervisor is KVM because the hosts running KVM at the time of this change showed better performance and experienced timeouts less often.
+NOTE: This will not override the hypervisor defined at the test step level.
+If a test already defines a hypervisor tag that will remain intact.

 The variable `TESTS_TO_SKIP` is specified as a JSON list with the names of the tests to be skipped.
 The variable `TIMEOUTS_MIN` is a dictionary where